-The research aim is to investigate the significance of gender within the humanistic research field.
-The emphasis is on the historical and literary dimensions, as well as the more overall epistemological and scientific historical issues.
+The focus is on cross-disciplinary humanistic research and teaching within gender studies with an emphasis on the historical, cultural and linguistic dimensions, as well as more overall epistemological and scientific historical issues.

-Gender research takes place at the Centre for Gender, Sexuality % Difference.
+The gender research is based at the Centre for Gender, Sexuality and Difference.